Top 8 Small Space Design Trends to Make The Most Out of Less

-Alternatively, even if you keep the fixtures pretty basic, you can always invest in smart bulbs that allow you to change the color of the light — which can sometimes be tacky, but which under the right circumstances can bring about just the right atmosphere.
+Alternatively, even if you keep the fixtures pretty basic, you can always invest in smart bulbs in sconces that allow you to change the color of the light — which can sometimes be tacky, but which under the right circumstances can bring about just the right atmosphere.

 Another thing you’ll notice if you look at small-space examples, or even read up on small space interior design tips and trends, is that there is often a focus on a lack of symmetry.
 It’s not something you always think about when designing an ordinary room, but symmetry takes up a lot of space.
 A bookshelf on one side of a desk can necessitate one on the other; a small table beside a couch ought to have a counterpart, and so on.
 In a smaller space, you don’t necessarily have all of that room, so you can instead have some fun creating an appealing design without symmetry.
 You may even find that this makes you more creative about the process, and more discerning with specific furnishings or decorations.